AliRezaJoodi/AVR_Projects/PhoneBook_AT24C512/README.md

-## Phone Book with Dialer, External EEPROM with AT24C512
+## Phone Book With External EEPROM AT24C512

 MCU:		ATmega16A
 Display:    	16x2 Character LCD